dart-lang/test/doc/json_reporter.md

 doesn't exist at all).
 Its path is either absolute or relative to the root of the current package.

-Suites don't include their own metadata.
-Instead, that metadata is present on the root-level group.

 ### Group

 ```